awsdocs/aws-cloudhsm-user-guide/doc_source/key_mgmt_util-exportPrivateKey.md

 # exportPrivateKey<a name="key_mgmt_util-exportPrivateKey"></a>

-The exportPrivateKey command in key\_mgmt\_util exports an asymmetric private key in an HSM to a file\.
-You can use it to export private keys that you generate on the HSM\.
-You can also use the command to export private keys that were imported into an HSM, such as those imported with the [importPrivateKey](key_mgmt_util-importPrivateKey.md) command\.
+The exportPrivateKey command in key\_mgmt\_util exports an asymmetric private key from an HSM to a file\.
+The HSM does not allow direct export of keys in cleartext\.
+The command wraps the private key using an AES wrapping key you specify, decrypts the wrapped bytes, and copies the cleartext private key to a file\.

-During the export process, exportPrivateKey uses an AES key that you select \(the *wrapping key*\) to *wrap* \(encrypt\) the private key\.
-This way, the private key file maintains integrity during transit\.
-For more information, see [wrapKey](key_mgmt_util-wrapKey.md)\.

-The exportPrivateKey command copies the key material to a file that you specify\.
-But it does not remove the key from the HSM, change its [key attributes](key-attribute-table.md), or prevent you from using the key in further cryptographic operations\.
+The exportPrivateKey command does not remove the key from the HSM, change its [key attributes](key-attribute-table.md), or prevent you from using the key in further cryptographic operations\.
 You can export the same key multiple times\.

 You can only export private keys that have `OBJ_ATTR_EXTRACTABLE` attribute value `1`\.
+You must specify an AES wrapping key that has `OBJ_ATTR_WRAP` and `OBJ_ATTR_DECRYPT` attributes value `1`\.
 To find a key's attributes, use the [getAttribute](key_mgmt_util-getAttribute.md) command\.

 Before you run any key\_mgmt\_util command, you must [start key\_mgmt\_util](key_mgmt_util-getting-started.md#key_mgmt_util-start) and [log in](key_mgmt_util-getting-started.md#key_mgmt_util-log-in) to the HSM as a crypto user \(CU\)\.